NickG-Math/Mackey/Doc.md

 * See the page \ref use for a tutorial on using the library.

-* As for compiler support, the latest version of the code is always tested with the latest stable versions of Clang (Linux) and MSVC (Windows).
+* As for compiler support, the latest version of the code is always tested with the latest stable versions of Clang, GCC (Linux) and MSVC (Windows).
-Much less frequently, testing is performed with GCC (Linux), Clang on MacOS and the Intel Compiler (Linux and Windows).
 Remember to use the option ```-std=c++17```.
 For more information on compiler options, see the \ref perf page.

 \section status Current Status

 * The project is almost complete for \f$G\f$ a cyclic group of prime power order.
-The only input that's needed are the equivariant chains at the bottom level for the spheres corresponding to actual (as opposed to virtual) representations; we call these "standard chains".
+The only input that's needed are the bottom level equivariant chains for the spheres corresponding to actual (as opposed to virtual) representations; we call these "standard chains".
 The standard chains can be easily computed from geometric equivariant decompositions by hand, and then fed into the program as explained in \ref how.
 We have implemented this for all groups \f$G=C_{2^n}\f$.

 * Frobenius relations are yet to be implemented: The multiplicative structure is computed levelwise, but this could be done more effectively using the Frobenius relations.

 * For general cyclic groups a few aspects that involve transferring need reworking.
-The problem is that non prime-power cyclic groups the diagram of subgroups is not a vertical tower but a somewhat more complicated diagram, so care has to be taken to account for all these extra transfers and restrictions.
+For non-prime-power cyclic groups, the subgroup diagram is not a vertical tower but a somewhat more complicated diagram, so care has to be taken to account for all these extra transfers and restrictions.
 Ultimately this is the only part that needs changing.